thisisneat-io/neat-cfihos-handler/documentation/configuration/CONFIG_DOCUMENTATION.md

 2. **Separate Data Folder**: Point to a different folder containing the extension's CSV files.

 3. **Edge Files**: Extensions may include `entities_edges` files that define additional edge relationships.
 Edges are not part of CFIHOS.
-Therefore, edges will be considered an add-on to and should be configured in the etentions rather than Standard-CFIHOS
+Therefore, edges will be considered an add-on to and should be configured in the extentions rather than Standard-CFIHOS

 4. **Combined Processing**: All processors in the array are processed together, creating a unified model that combines standard CFIHOS and extensions.